bevyengine/rfcs/rfcs/49-animation-primitives.md

 The main drawback to this approach is the complexity.
 There are many different implementors of `Curve<T>`, required largely out of necessity for performance.
-It may be difficult to know which one to use for when and will require signfigant documentation effort.
+It may be difficult to know which one to use for when and will require signifigant documentation effort.
 The core also centering around `Curve<T>` as a trait also encourages use of trait objects over concrete types, which may have runtime costs associated with its use.